Cool but harmful: Why a vape user who began smoking at 7 cannot kick the habit

 “I would hang out with them,” he said.
 “After a few months, I asked them to teach me how to smoke cigarettes.”

-“First stick, naubo ako, and ang hirap ipasok sa lungs, so puro hanggang mouth lang (I coughed at my first stick and had difficulty making the smoke enter my lungs),” he said.
+“First stick, naubo ako, and ang hirap ipasok sa lungs, so puro hanggang mouth lang (I coughed at my first stick and had difficulty making the smoke enter my lungs, so it only reached my mouth),” he said.

 He remembered feeling a sense of warmth rushing through him shortly after, and, as he looked around to see his pals doing the same, he felt like he belonged.